casper-devrel/docs-redux/cspr-docs/docs/concepts/design/reading-and-writing-to-the-blockchain.md

 :::note

-Due to the nature of Casper's serialization standard, `NamedKeys` should be used sparingly and only for small data sets.
-Developers should use dictionaries for larger mapped structures.
+Casper's Condor release shifts `NamedKeys` to a top-level key type, making them more viable for larger data sets.

 :::